-The aim of this policy is that whistle-blowers should be able to raise concerns internally within WGSF / schools and it is hoped that the whistle-blower will be satisfied with any action taken.
-If this is not the case then they may raise their concerns to the Governing Body.
+The aim of this policy is that whistleblowers should be able to raise concerns internally within WGSF / schools and it is hoped that the whistleblower will be satisfied with any action taken.
+If this is not the case then they may raise their concerns to the Chair of the Governing Body.

-If the whistle-blower disagrees with the decisions made, they will request, in writing to the Head, within two weeks of receiving the notification, a review of the decision stating the grounds for requesting the review.
+If the whistleblower disagrees with the decisions made, they will request, in writing to the Head, Director of Finance and Operations or Chair of Governors (as appropriate) within two weeks of receiving the notification, a review of the decision stating the grounds for requesting the review.

-If the whistle-blower chooses to take the matter outside of WGSF then the employee should ensure that they do not disclose confidential information.
+If the whistleblower chooses to take the matter outside of WGSF then the employee should ensure that they do not disclose confidential information.
 An employee must not take concerns directly to the media.

-12.1 If you're treated unfairly after whistleblowing
+13. If you're treated unfairly after whistleblowing